acp-lab/acplab-web/content/authors/Aditya/_index.md

 superuser: false

 # Your current major
+role:
-role: Ph.D. in Robotics Engineering, MS in Computer Science at NYU
+  - Ph.D. in Robotics Engineering
+  - MS in Computer Science at NYU

 # Organizations/Affiliations
 organizations: